drift-labs/keeper-bots-v2/README.md

 ```

 Alternatively, you can put the private key into a browser wallet and use the UI at https://app.drift.trade to deposit collateral.

+Free collateral is what is determines the size of borrows and perp positions that an account can have.
+Free collateral = total collateral - initial margin requirement.
+Total collateral is the value of the spot assets in your account + unrealized perp pnl.
+The initial margin requirement is the total weighted value of the perp positions and spot liabilities in your account.
+The initial margin requirement weights are determined [here](https://docs.drift.trade/cross-collateral-deposits).
+In simple terms, free collateral is essentially the amount of total collateral that is not being used up by borrows and existing perp positions and open orders.

 # Run Bots